LadyNaggaga/DevFest_MSFTWorkshop/README.md

 ## Project description

 We will be  using the  Particle Photon and Microsoft Project Oxford Emotion API to detect your emotions.
-Are you anger, contempt, disgust, fear, happiness, neutral, sadness, or surprise?
 Before you come to the workshop please make sure to sign up for a free Azure account  using DreamSpark (instructions below), and  Microsoft account so you can access the Project Oxford API.

 ##Step 1 Get your Azure Account